GustavoPMex/GustavoPMex/README.md

 ## Hello there!
 My name is Gustavo Alonso Pacheco Mex, I'm 25 years old and I'm from Mexico.
 I'm informatics engineer.

-I'm currently learning Backend Development with Python (Django).
-Also, I have knowledge of HTML, CSS, Bootstrap, Js, Vue Js, Git and BBDD. <em>I'm a beginner but I do my best every day. </em>
+I'm currently learning Backend Development with Python.

+I have knowledge of:
+- Django (including APIs)
+- Structured programming and OOP
+- Javascript and Vue js
+- Html, Css and Bootstrap
+- BBDD with MySQL
+- Version Control with Git

-I like to learn new things and new tecnologies, meet people and share my knowledge.
+Also, I like to learn new things(no matter the topic) and new tecnologies, meet people and share my knowledge.

+### <em>I'm a beginner but I do my best every day. </em>

 ## Contact me
 <p>